 A stunning accent for low-water landscapes or containers.
 Big rosettes of powdery lavender-pink-tinged leaves nearly glow in the garden.
 Orange-red flowers can emerge from below lower leaves, or sometimes as a terminal flower stem.
 Partial to full sun.
 Forms rosettes that teach 1-2' tall and wide.
 Zones 9-11.

 An exciting, darkly dramatic variety of a classic houseplant.
-New leaves emerge from the top of the plant in a spike-shape covered with a bright red sheath for an extra splash of color.
-Can easily be kept to a small size to fit your space, or let grow into a tall statement plant to add a tropical accent to a room.
+New leaves emerge from the top of the plant in a spike-shape.
+It's covered with a bright red sheath for an extra splash of color.
+Can easily be kept to a small size to fit your space.
+Or, let grow into a tall statement plant to add a tropical accent to a room.
 Bright indirect light.
 Up to 6' tall, 2' wide.
 Zones 10-11 (or grow indoors).

 Very striking, large, glossy, jet-black foliage contrasts spectacularly with bright-colored plants.
 Adds bold color and tropical flair to any garden.
 Highly effective at the edge of a pond or water garden.
 A dramatic choice for patio containers.
 Filtered to full sun.
 Up to 4' tall and wide.
 Zones 7-10 (or grow indoors).

 A striking succulent that develops dark, nearly black rosettes.
 Comprised of fleshy, pointed leaves, and accented by salmon-red flowers in autumn and winter.
 Well-suited to containers, both indoors and out.
 Partial to full sun.
 Rosettes reach 4-10" tall and wide.
 Zones 9-11 (or grow indoors).

 Learn More About Adding Fall and Winter Interest to Your Garden

 - Sign up for our Grow Beautifully newsletter.
 Here you'll get more design inspiration, garden tips, how-tos, and first access to exclusive plants.